Siro-ai/SiroSDK/README.md

 ### Logout the Current User

+Users authenticate with the SDK using their Siro credentials.
+When the user logs out of your app, they should also be logged out of the SDK separately.
 You can logout the current user using the following:

 ```swift
 SiroSDK.logout()